 This Butternut Squash Thai Curry is easy to prepare.
 Over the years I’ve adapted it slightly to use things I have on-hand (lime zest for kaffir lime leaves and chili flakes for Thai red chilies).
-One ingredient this recipe can’t do without is fresh lemon grass, but fortunately it is easy to find in virtually every grocery store in Seattle.
-Is it available in your grocery store?
-I hope so…
+One ingredient this recipe can’t do without is fresh lemongrass, but fortunately, it is easy to find in virtually every grocery store in our area.

-Anyway, this curry is complex with a nice blend of the four classic Thai flavors – sweet, sour, spicy and salty.
+Anyway, this curry is complex with a nice blend of the four classic Thai flavors – sweet, sour, spicy, and salty.
 The butternut squash is rich and meaty.
-Honestly, you won’t miss the meat – Marvin even agrees with me about that now that he’s tried a bowl.
+Honestly, you won’t miss the meat.
 Serve this rich, comforting, curry over basmati or jasmine rice.

 NOTE: Substitute tamari or soy sauce for the fish sauce in the recipe below for a truly vegetarian dish.

 - 1 medium onion

 - 1 tsp. dried cumin

 - 1/2 tsp. dried red chili flakes (more if desired)

 - 2 tsp. finely grated lime zest

 - 1/2 tsp. salt